preritpaliwal/Distributed-Systems/asgn2/README.md

 ## Load Balancer
 - The Load Balancer is the only container that we run ourselves and it manages the `N` server containers being run.
 Certain modifications have been made to integrate the new features needed in this assignment compared to the previous one.
-- The Load Balancer acts as the parent in spawning the server containers initially as well as respawning new server containers on the failure of existing ones.
+- The Load Balancer manages the Stud_id -> Shard_id -> Server_id mapping.
+We have maintained consistent hashmaps for each of the shards - hashmaps can be identified with the Shard_id.
 - It still utilizes Consistent Hashing for mapping requests to `virtual servers`.
 - The Load Balancer abstracts away the internal ports and endpoints of servers and handles all the requests at it's port 5000 and supports the following endpoints:
 - `/init` : This endpoint supports `POST` requests and initializes distributed database across all the different shards and replicas.